Denmark and the European Union: Euro

 Denmark uses the krone as its currency and does not use the euro, having negotiated an opt-out from participation under the Edinburgh Agreement in 1992.
 In 2000, the government held a referendum on introducing the euro, which was defeated with 46.8% voting yes and 53.2% voting no. The Danish krone is part of the ERM-II mechanism, so its exchange rate is tied to within 2.25% of the euro.

 Most of the large political parties in Denmark favour the introduction of the euro, and the idea of a second referendum has been suggested several times since 2000.
-However, some important parties such as the Danish People's Party and Socialist People's Party do not currently support a referendum.
+However, some parties such as the Danish People's Party and Socialist People's Party do not currently support a referendum.
 Public opinion surveys have shown fluctuating support for the single currency.
-Majorities were in favour for some years after the physical introduction of the currency; however, support began to fall following the financial crisis of 2008, and in late 2011, support for the euro crashed in light of the escalating European sovereign debt crisis.
+Majorities were in favour for some years after the physical introduction of the currency; however, support began to fall following the 2008 financial crisis, and in late 2011, support for the euro crashed in light of the escalating Euro area crisis.